elainoz/ToDo-Helper/README.md

     - Enter the date in the form "MM/DD/YYYY".
 Items with the corresponding date will be displayed.
 The program will given an error if the form is written incorrectly.
 0. Exit

 When the user exits the program, they will have the option to save their changes in a file called "todoList.txt".
-An example of the file format is shown below:
-The general form is: ListName,Item1,Date1,Item2,Date2

-Work,submit application,02/17/2022,take role,NA,attend meeting,05/23/2021
-English Homework,finish essay,05/21/2021,read book,05/10/2021
-Chores,wash dishes,NA,clean room,04/14/2021
-Volunteering,visit animal shelter,04/22/2022,watch kids,12/12/2021
-Extracurriculars,attend dance class,NA